ivancuric/hn-scroll/README.md

 The design is very rudimentary (true to the original 😅).
 I didn't want to spend a lot of time desiging as it's not a part of the evaluation criteria, so I went with a GitHub markdown-like look.

 The UX is also a bit rough since there are no helpful error messages or loading indicators presented to the user.
 This is the area where most work could be done.

+Additionally, the scrolling could be made non-blocking by using tombstones/placeholders, viewport-dependent fetching in batches and allowing for non-sequential fetches.
+This would also require some FLIP animations to compensate for viewport shifting.